Kommunicate-io/Kommunicate-Web-SDK/README.md

 https://github.com/Kommunicate-io/Kommunicate-Live-Chat-Plugin/blob/master/js/app/km-login.js

-Take reference from  https://github.com/Kommunicate-io/Kommunicate-Live-Chat-Plugin/blob/master/example/demo.html(Please run this file on any server like python,tomcat.)
+Take reference from  https://github.com/Kommunicate-io/Kommunicate-Live-Chat-Plugin/blob/master/example/demo.html  (Please run this file on any server like python,tomcat.)

 For any feature and design modification, following 2 file can be modified: